-allow MST to live on through the application of the framework nationally and locally.
+the framework was also designed to allow MST to live on through the application of the framework nationally and locally.
 Since the framework integrates best practice approaches and builds on progress in the field at large, hopes are high for this outcome.

-The EnAct! framework design process resulted in a shared "Whole Child Health" purpose, set of goals and principles for collaborative action.
+The EnAct! framework design process resulted in a shared "Positive Health for All" purpose, set of goals and principles for collaborative action.
 An approach to integrated services based in family engagement is specified, along with an online toolkit with practice-based resources to support implementation of this approach.
 Both pediatric health care providers and community-based professionals can use the toolkit resources, which include approaches to 1) engage families, 2) ensure the provision of valid, comprehensive, Bright Futures Guidelines aligned whole child and family assessments and 3) identify and meet family priorities and goals.
 A notable feature of the EnAct! framework is the specificity with which it identifies an approach to child and family engagement and services, maps feasible roles for cross-sector partners within current constraints, and lays out an implementation roadmap with concrete, actionable policy directions, data, and measures to support sustainable transformative change.